Siemens-Healthineers/ETWAnalyzer/ReadMe.md

 or [PerfView](https://github.com/microsoft/perfview).
 The design goal of ETWAnalyzer is to make the huge ETL files small by keeping just the data that is necessary to identify performance bottlenenecks or regression issues in one or a collection of thousands of ETL files.

-After the extraction ETWAnalyzer has many query commands to make the data much more accessible.
+After extraction ETWAnalyzer has many query commands to make the data much more accessible.
 It can query one or many files where the output is either printed to console, or written to a CSV file for further analysis.

 The Json files can also be accessed via a C# interface [**IETWExtract**](ETWAnalyzer/Documentation/ProgramaticAccess.md) which enables you to write custom analyzers.